-- 1. Follow the instructions to launch and connect to a Windows instance. - 2.
-Customize the instance by installing the software and applications you want to share.
-Do the following to make yor AMI safe and secure for sharing: - Always delete the shell history before bundling.
-The shell history may contain sensitive information. - If you have saved your instance credentials, such as your key pair, remove them or move them to a location that is not going to be included in the AMI. - Ensure that the Administrator password, and passwords on any other accounts, is set to an appropriate value for sharing.
-These passwords will be available for anyone who launches your shared AMI. - Remove any saved passwords. - Make sure to test your AMI before you release to the public. - 3.
-Run Sysprep to prepare the instance and enable the new password generation on new instance launch.
-The instance will shut down. - 4.
-Create an image of the instance.
+- 1. Follow the instructions to launch and connect to a Windows instance. - Customize the instance by installing the software and applications you want to share.
+Do the following to make yor AMI safe and secure for sharing: - · Always delete the shell history before bundling.
+The shell history may contain sensitive information. - If you have saved your instance credentials, such as your key pair, remove them or move them to a location that is not going to be included in the AMI.